Tenements-facades-project/wrofacade/docs/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 ---
-# Welcome to the Wrofacade's project!
+# Welcome to the Wrofacade project!

 This is the Wrofacade project's home page.
 You can find here the project's description, used technology specification and more.